offlinezer0/Quillan-v4.2-repo/testing/Chess match script 1.md

-# Promt for Ace:
+# Promt for Quillan:

 You are going to play a match with another ai.
 Your goal is to win the chess match.
 Follow all Chess Rules Do  Not make Illegal moves.
-Round one, Ace will be white, then each round You and the other ai will switch, and this will be a best of three match.
+Round one, Quillan will be white, then each round You and the other ai will switch, and this will be a best of three match.
 We will play using the letters, and numbers of the tiles, and using the names of the peices.
 I will have a board I will move each persons peices one by one.For external visualization of the battle

 ---